DiogoF17/LPOO_18-19/docs/README.md

 > When the game is loaded, the player will be presented with a main menu screen, with the title of the game (Ghost Rumble (GR)) and the options to play and exit the game.
 As said before, when the player loses, they are taken to a game over screen, where they have the option to play again a new game, or return to the main menu.

 ### Screenshots
-> Here are some screenshots that ilustrate the most importante features of our game:
+> Here are some screenshots that ilustrate the most important features of our game:
 >
 ![Alt text](screenshots/FeaturePrint1.png)
 >